sfdeloach/learn-angular/README.md

 **ng-content** - used as a hook in a child template if code in the parent template needs access to properties only accessible in the child model.
 This tool can be used in lieu of binding parent-child properties.

-**Component Lifecyle** - A list of methods, also called 'hooks', available once implemented via interface in your component class.
-All interfaces are imported from `@angular/core`:
+**Component Lifecyle** - A list of methods, also called 'hooks', available once implemented via an interface in your component class.
+All interfaces are imported from `@angular/core` and their order of execution generally follow this list after the constructor is complete with its execution:
 - `ngOnChanges(changes: SimpleChanges)`, Called after a bound input property changes, only method that receives an argument, available via `OnChanges` interface
-- `ngOnInit()`, Called once the component is initialized, occurs after the constructor is called, available via `OnInit` interface
+- `ngOnInit()`, Called once the component is initialized, available via `OnInit` interface
 - `ngDoCheck()`, Called during every change detection run, available via `DoCheck` interface
 - `ngAfterContentInit()`, Called after content (ng-content) has been projected into ViewChild, available via `AfterContentInit` interface
 - `ngAfterContentChecked()`, Called every time the projected content has been checked, available via `AfterContentChecked` interface